Near-One/near-plugins/README.md

 }
 ```

-To upgrade the contract first call `up_stage_code` passing the binary as first argument and the delay timestamp as second argument serialized as borsh.
+To upgrade the contract first call `up_stage_code` passing the binary as first argument serialized as borsh.
 Then call `up_deploy_code`.
 This functions must be called from the owner.

 ## Contributors Notes